Diplôme d'études universitaires générales: From 1993 to 1997

 The DEUG science and technology of sport and physical activity in which the program is determined by arrêté.

 From 1997 to Bologna Process

 Before the Bologna Process, the DEUG was governed by the decree of 9 April 1997.
-This applied since September 1997 (Bayrou reform), it is also still in force today.
+This applied since September 1997 (Bayrou reform) and is still in force today.

 This DEUG is open to any holder of Baccalauréat or equivalent.
 It is organized into four semesters, the first being a half of orientation.
 The lessons are grouped by academic units.
 The first year included a tutorial.
 Universities must conduct two examination sessions.
 Access is made in the second year if the student had validated 70% of the first year (and 80% of DEUG enough to access the Bachelor, but did not get the degree).

 Only three annual entrants were allowed to graduate unless exceptions.